 Maxol’s new loyalty programme is designed to reward customers for purchasing fuel, food and beverage items, and other services.
 What really makes this programme unique is the new FuelPay feature that allows contactless payment for fuel purchases directly through the app.
 Customers can pay for fuel with their smartphone and the process is completely cashless, fast and easy.
+A very interesting feature for fuel retailers, especially in the US where companies could save thousands in credit card fees with ACH.
 This is the only app in Ireland that offers FuelPay and soon it also be available to all Maxol fuel card customers.

 Brian Donaldson, Maxol Group CEO, commented: “As a family-owned Irish company we have a strong network of loyal customers that have helped us grow from strength to strength.
 This app is another milestone in continuing to reward and retain loyal customers and help move our business forward, both digitally and technologically.
 This is the only app in Ireland that offers FuelPay, a first to market and easier way for our customers to pay for fuel.
 By having our loyalty programme on a digital platform, it enables us to help make buying fuel and shopping at Maxol easier and more convenient for our customers.”